 A growing literature on the effects of lifestyle on the progression of multiple sclerosis (MS) highlights the potential benefit of diet, exercise, sun exposure and/or vitamin D, Omega-3 supplementation, and stress reduction.
 In the HOLISM study (Health Outcomes and Lifestyle In a Sample of people with Multiple Sclerosis) we aimed to recruit participants from online social media promoting lifestyle-based interventions in MS and examine in detail these factors, and determine their relationship to quality of life, relapse rate, physical function and disability.
 Around 2,500 participants who provided consent responded to an online questionnaire, providing demographic and disease-specific data as well as details of diet, exercise, sun exposure, vitamin D level and supplements, stress reduction techniques, medication use, and disability, using validated survey instruments, modified where necessary.
 Participants are followed at 2.5 year intervals in a longitudinal cohort study.
 Regression analyses have examined the predictors of functional status, depression risk, fatigue, sexual function, pain, cognitive function and quality of life from the demographic, lifestyle and medication factors, and their relative contributions.
 These data will assist in determining the association between lifestyle factors and health outcomes in people with MS, globally.

-This research project is available to PhD students to join as part of their thesis.
+This research project is available to PhD students, Honours students to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.

 Marck CH, Neate SL, Taylor KL, Weiland TJ, Jelinek GA.
 Prevalence of Comorbidities, Overweight and Obesity in an International Sample of People with Multiple Sclerosis and Associations with Modifiable Lifestyle Factors.
 PLoS One.
 2016;11(2):e0148573.

 Marck CH, Jelinek PL, Weiland TJ, et al. Sexual function in multiple sclerosis and associations with demographic, disease and lifestyle characteristics: a cross-sectional international study.
 BMC Neurol.
 2016;16:210.

 Jelinek GA, De Livera AM, Marck CH, et al. Associations of Lifestyle, Medication, and Socio-Demographic Factors with Disability in People with Multiple Sclerosis: An International Cross-Sectional Study.
 PLoS One.
 2016;11(8):e0161701.

 Jelinek GA, De Livera AM, Marck CH, et al. Lifestyle, medication and socio-demographic determinants of mental and physical health-related quality of life in people with multiple sclerosis.
 BMC Neurol.
 2016;16(1):235.

 Weiland TJ, Jelinek GA, Marck CH, et al. Clinically significant fatigue: prevalence and associated factors in an international sample of adults with multiple sclerosis recruited via the internet.
 PLoS One.
 2015;10(2):e0115541.